gonced8/nemo-backend/README.md

-# dori-backend
+# dory-backend
-Backend for the Dori application developed for the Sword AI Challenge '23.
+Backend for the Dory application developed for the Sword AI Challenge '23.